Troubleshooting your light show with xLights

 Return to Top

 Q9.
-Color output problems (RGB, BRG, RBG)
+Color output problems (RGB, BRG, RBG, RGBW)

 A9.
 You have told xLights that the order your color LED's are in, is incorrect.
 This could make blue look red and red look green etc..
 Most pixels/node are set in RGB (red, green, blue) order.
 Some strips will be set differently and other LED lights in different formats, may be different as well.
 It is very important to know the order your LED's inside your pixel/node are in.